-1. Pentavalent antimonials (meglumine antimoniate [85 mg Sb/ml, IM] or sodium stibogluconate [100 mg/ml, IM or filtered IV] can be given parenterally for extensive skin lesions.

-- 2. Pentamidine.
+- Pentavalent antimonials (meglumine antimoniate [85 mg Sb/ml, IM] or sodium stibogluconate [100 mg/ml, IM or filtered IV] can be given parenterally for extensive skin lesions.
+For unknown reasons, the incidence of herpes zoster is increased about 10 times during IV treatment with IV Pentostam relative to the incidence in the normal population.
+Cases of cutaneous leishmaniasis not treated with antimony do not have an increased incidence of herpes zoster. - 2.
+Pentamidine.
 First line against L. guyanensis (French Guyana).
-Several treatment schemes exist, and the cure rate is dose-dependent.
-Some short courses use 1200 mg as a total dose.
+Several treatment schemes exist and the cure rate is dose-dependent.
+Some short-courses use 1200 mg as a total dose.
 In Guyana 3 mg/kg/day every other day is often used (4 injections). - 3.
 Imidazoles, triazoles.
 Infections caused by L. major can be successfully treated with oral fluconazole 200 mg/day for 6 weeks (cure rate of 80%).
 Ketoconazole 600 mg per day x 28 days is moderately effective for L. mexicana, but much lower against L. braziliensis.
 Treatment with ketoconazole is sometimes complicated by hepatotoxicity, abdominal pain and nausea.
 Itraconazole (Sporanox®) gave good results in initial studies but this was not seen in the field. - 4.
 Miltefosine.
 Not yet widely available, but allows oral therapy. - 5.
-Amphotericin B and its liposomal formulations (IV).
+Amphotericin B and its liposomal formulations (IV). - 6.
+Allopurinol.
+Not as monotherapy, but in combination with e.g. pentavalent antimony for L. panamensis.